dustinpfister/blog_posts/_posts/threejs-quaternion-premultiply.md

 I could also just directly call the set from axis angle method off of the quaternion of the mesh object, and then just have one stand along quaternion object.
 In any case the deal here is to think in terms of what needs to happen in the form of two or more rotations to get to the desired end result.

-### 1.2 - The order of the rotaitons does very much matter
+### 1.2 - The order of the rotations does very much matter

 The order of the rotations does very much matter when using the premultiply method.
 If I have two quaternion objects, one of which I use for the copy method, and another for a premultiply method call after, the order in which the objects are passed will result in two differing orientations depending on which one I use first.